 Mindfulness in Plain English by Bhante Henepola Gunaratana explains the myths, realities and benefits of meditation and mindfulness.
 The book provides a step-by-step guide to cultivate mindfulness for greater focus, clarity, peace and happiness.
 The book focuses on Vipassana meditation (a Buddhist meditation practice), but the insights are applicable regardless of your religious affiliation.
-In this Mindfulness in Plain English summary, we’ll explain what’s mindfulness and meditation, followed by an overview of the key techniques and tips shared by Bhante G. For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free Mindfulness in Plain English summary, we’ll explain what’s mindfulness and meditation, followed by an overview of the key techniques and tips shared by Bhante G.

 Why Bother with Mindfulness?